 Defining what a medical power of attorney is

-You may have heard a medical power of attorney being described as an advance directive.
+You may have heard people refer to a medical power of attorney as an advance directive.
 If you are ever in a situation where you or a loved one are receiving medical care, the medical records associated with your care will commonly have a box that asks the provider to note whether the person receiving care has an advance directive.
 This lets the provider know whether it is necessary to be aware that the person has someone else who can make decisions for him or her while incapacitated.
-Continuing various sorts of care, taking life-saving measures, or receiving specific treatment can be unwanted by some people.
+Some people may not want to continue various types of care, receive life-saving measures, or undergo specific treatments.
 By having a medical power of attorney, you are naming a person who has the legal right to make decisions for you that are in line with your wants and desires.

 Why you need a medical power of attorney

 A common misconception that people have regarding medical powers of attorney is that these documents are only for older people.
-While older people may find themselves in a position to need medical care on a more frequent basis than younger people, that does not mean that younger people should not consider having a medical power of attorney created for themselves.
+Although older people may need medical care more frequently than younger individuals, younger people should also consider creating a medical power of attorney for themselves.
 The fact is that people of all ages can have unfortunate medical issues that arise through no fault of their own.
 It only takes one incident, accident, or stroke of bad luck to put you in a position where a medical power of attorney could be useful to you and your family.

-This is not intended to scare or intimidate you.
-Rather, it is intended to bring awareness of this issue to your doorstep.
+This is not meant to scare or intimidate you.
+Instead, it aims to raise awareness of this issue and bring it to your attention.
 Preparing with an advance directive can cause you to have greater peace in your daily life knowing that in the event you become ill or injured someone will be able to make decisions on your behalf who has your best interests in mind.
 This is because you have the power, through a medical power of attorney, to be able to appoint any adult that you want to become your medical power of attorney.

 Keeping your designated agent informed